Illegalism: Marius Jacob and the 'industrialization' of individual reclamation

 From the latter half of the 1890s, illegalist practices spread and became more refined.
 Individual reclamation notably took on a new scope through the actions of Marius Jacob, a very well-known illegalist of the period.
-In 1899, he committed a spectacular robbery where, disguised as a police officer with three companions, he arrested a police commissionnaire for corruption and relieved the police of their belongings, without them realizing it until it was too late.
+In 1899, he committed a spectacular robbery where, disguised as a police officer with three companions, he arrested a police commissionaire for corruption and relieved the police of their belongings, without them realizing it until it was too late.
 With his group, the Travailleurs de la Nuit ('Workers of the Night'), founded in 1900, Jacob, who later inspired the character of Arsène Lupin, embarked on a significant, almost industrial, series of burglaries and thefts.
 Delpech even dares to speak of the "Taylorization" of robbery and burglary, as this group engaged in dozens of burglaries within a very short timeframe.

 The organization of the group and its logistics were meticulously planned.
 Based in Paris, the Workers of the Night group subdivided into brigades, usually of three people.
 One person would leave Paris to act as a scout, travel to a target city, and mark the doors of a significant number of bourgeois houses to be robbed.
 During a second pass, the scout would check their marks, noting where doors had been opened (indicating the house was inhabited) and where the mark remained (indicating the house was uninhabited).
 The scout would then assess the empty house, its entry points, and the feasibility of burgling it, return to the city center, and send a coded telegram to their two companions, inviting them to join.
 Once they arrived, the group would force entry into the building and plunder it, generally leaving one of the three as a lookout to warn them of any danger.
 In some cases, group members didn't use a lookout but instead placed a toad—if they heard its croaking stop, it meant someone was approaching, and the toad served as the lookout.

-Between 1900 and 1903, it's estimated that Jacob engaged in at least 156 burglaries—more than one per week—70 of which were brought up in his trial and that of the Workers of the Night.'
+Between 1900 and 1903, it is estimated that Jacob engaged in at least 156 burglaries—more than one per week—70 of which were brought up in his trial and that of the Workers of the Night.'
 These figures are likely underestimated by French justice, given that a number of burglaries from that era were probably overlooked in police records.'
 Despite his extensive thefts, Jacob didn't significantly profit from the proceeds.
 According to his own testimony to historian Jean Maitron in 1948, 10% of the stolen goods were systematically donated to anarchist propaganda efforts.
 Furthermore, he lived with his mother and partner in a relatively modest dwelling and did not flaunt the wealth seized by the group.